pkarsy/TasmotaBerryTime/ds3231/README.md

-# DS3231 driver for tasmota, written in the Berry scripting language.
+# DS3231 driver for tasmota ESP32x, written in the Berry scripting language.

 ![DS3231 breakout](ds3231.jpg)

 ## Notice
 The tasmota system has support for DS3231, but only on custom builds.
-This driver offers this functionality for stock Tasmota esp32xx images.
+This driver offers this functionality for stock Tasmota esp32x images.

 ## Characteristics
+- It is tested and working with ESP32 ESP32-S2 and ESP32-C3.
+- ESP8266 is not working, it cannot run Berry.
+You can build a custom tasmota image for this case.
-- Does not try to implement all the features of DS3231, only time get and time set (No alarms or other DS3231 chip features).
+- Only time get and time set (No alarms or other DS3231 chip features).
 - The blue breakout found on online stores, also contains an EEPROM chip which is not handled here.
 - The code is event driven (as it should in berry).
 The ESP is free to do all usual tasmota tasks and can also run other berry code.